 Make sure you make your payment at least five business days prior to thedue date—or sooner, depending on your payment method—to help ensure that your bill is paid on time.

 Check out IT Training’s video tutorials in the 'Student Bursar Account Tutorials' section.

 You can pay your bill online via credit or debit card, or via electronic check (e-check).
-(Note that you’ll be charged a convenience fee of 2.75 percent (subject to change) if you use your credit or debit card, but not if you pay by e-check.)
+(Note that you’ll be charged a convenience fee (amount subject to change) if you use your credit or debit card, but not if you pay by e-check.)

 If you’d like to let a parent or other person have access to pay your bursar bill, you’ll need to grant themthird-party access.
 Remember that you are ultimately responsible for the timely payment of your bill.

 Payments are processed through a secure payment system.
 IU East staff do not have access to your confidential banking information.

 IU partners with NelNet Campus Commerce to let you pay your balance over time with a payment plan.
 This option allows you to pay off your account in up to four payments over the term, depending on when you enroll in the payment plan.

 If you cannot pay all at once, you can use payment plans to budget your payments into smaller installments throughout the term.
 Here is what you need to know:

 If you’re an international student, you can pay in your own currency by using either Flywire or Western Union Global Pay for Students.
 The exchange rate is competitive and there’s no transaction fee for IU East students (though your bank may charge a fee).
 Both services are more convenient and cost less than wires directly from your bank to IU.